Political Career of William A. Witman, Sr.

 But we must return to the beginning of the era and the Select Council of 1894-1895.
 After his stormy arrival, Witman was made Chairman of the Joint Committee on Highways and Paving, a position in which he took relish.
 In the next year’s session, he served on the Joint Committee on Police and the joint Committee on Tax.
 It is interesting to note that this latter session of council, recognizing the unwieldiness of its own system, called for a convention (to be held in Reading) of delegates from all third class cities in Pennsylvania to draft a new municipal act for third class city government and submit it to the 1896 Assembly in Harrisburg.
 Also during this 1895 session, Witman proposed a resolution which would set up a committee of three from the two councils to confer with the Reading Railroad on the advisability of erecting a bridge over the railroad’s tracks at Spring Street.
 This was the precursor of Witman’s famous Subway Bill.

 In 1896, Witman was reelected to the Select Council from the Thirteenth Ward by the narrow plurality of four votes (487 to 483).
 He was once again made chairman of the Joint Committee on Highways and Paving and a member of two other joint committees, Sewers and Tax.
 The four years of his second term were directed toward developing northeastern Reading.
-It would bes2 beyond the range of this study to list the innumerable bills he presented to pave streets, install street lights, and complete sewage hookups.
+It would be beyond the range of this study to list the innumerable bills he presented to pave streets, install street lights, and complete sewage hookups.
 One bill presented by Witman in 1896 had to do with a roadway that the Park Commissioners were planning to build across his rented property on Mount Penn, where the quarry he owned was located.
 According to Witman the proposed roadway crossed the inclined railroad to the quarry and would stop its operation.
 He requested that the city settle amicably the damages accrued from his closing down the quarry because of the uncertainty of the situation.
 Witman eventually took his case to Court.
 The Court of Common Pleas of Berks County ruled against Witman, who then appealed to the Pennsylvania Supreme Court but to no avail.

 During the 1897-98 session, Witman served on the Joint Committee of Sewers.
 In the 1898-1899 session, he returned to his old position as chairman of the Joint Committee on Highways and Paving besides receiving a new assignment to the Garbage Committee.
 The last year of his second term (1899-1900) Witman was a member of two joint committees, Garbage and Sewers.
 At this juncture, Witman appeared well established in the Reading political world: he had won the battle in a disputed election, he had succeeded in being reelected, he had served on most of the important city government committees.
 On the surface it would seem that he was ready for bigger things.